KJKK: 1965–1988: Easy Listening

-1988-1999: CHUrban
+1988–1999: CHUrban

 In 1988, KMEZ was purchased by Summit Broadcasting.
 After the purchase, KMEZ's call letters and easy listening format moved to 107.5 FM.
-At 12:01 a.m. on December 25, 1988, after two days of stunting with a loop of "Jam On It" by Newcleus, the station changed formats to a mix of CHR and Urban music, commonly called the "CHUrban" format, which is the predecessor of rhythmic contemporary.
-The station would also change its call letters to KJMZ and branding to 100.3 Jamz.
+At 12:01 a.m. on December 25, 1988, after two days of stunting with a loop of "Jam On It" by Newcleus, the station changed formats to a mix of CHR and urban music, commonly called the "CHUrban" format, which is the predecessor of rhythmic contemporary.
+The station later changed its call letters to KJMZ and re-branded as 100.3 Jamz.

-During its time as KJMZ, on-air personality Russ Parr got his start in the radio business before going to Washington, D.C. to host a syndicated morning show, which, at one time, aired on KBFB.
-In 1995, Granum Communications bought KJMZ and KOAI; Granum tweaked KJMZ's format to adult R&B hits of the last two decades (Urban AC) and renamed the station KRBV, V100, on September 1, 1995.
-The KJMZ call letters were picked up by a station in Las Vegas (now KMXB).

-KRBV, along with KXTX-TV, KOAI and KYNG, were impacted by the Cedar Hill tower collapse on October 12, 1996.
-Three workers were killed and one injured when a gust of wind caught the gin pole being used for construction of a new antenna for KXTX-TV.
+During its time as KJMZ, on-air personality Russ Parr got his start in the radio business before going to Washington, D.C. to host a nationally syndicated morning show, which, at one time, aired on KBFB (97.9 FM).
+In 1995, Granum Communications bought KJMZ and KOAI.
+Granum tweaked KJMZ's format to urban adult contemporary.
+The station was renamed KRBV, V100, on September 1, 1995.
+KRBV was the only Urban AC station to cover the entire Metroplex.
+It was one of the top 10 stations in the market.
+However, tragedy struck: KRBV, along with KXTX-TV, KOAI and KYNG, were impacted by the Cedar Hill tower collapse on October 12, 1996.
+Three workers were killed and one was injured when a gust of wind caught the gin pole being used for construction of a new antenna for KXTX-TV.
 With their tower on the ground, the stations scrambled to get back on air.
-They were forced to use an auxiliary site for many months, though at a much reduced power output.
-Because of this, KRBV's ratings sank, and the station was unable to return to its success prior to the tower collapse.
+They were forced to use an auxiliary site for many months at a much reduced power output.
+Because of this, KRBV's ratings sank, and the station was unable to return to its success prior to the tower destruction.
+The only Urban AC stations available today, KRNB and KZMJ, have rimshot coverage difficult to hear in the southern section of the Metroplex.

-Also in 1996, the Infinity Broadcasting Corporation (part of CBS Radio) bought Granum Communications, acquiring KRBV and KOAI.
+Also in 1996, the Infinity Broadcasting Corporation, a subsidiary of CBS Radio, bought Granum Communications, giving it possession of KRBV and KOAI.
 In December 1998, KRBV re-added hip hop music to its playlist, and was revamped as Adult Mix V100.3.